AmasaDelano/dungeon-land/markdown/06_07_Thief.md

 ### Escape Route

-When you’re in too deep and need a way out, name your escape route and roll+DEX. ✴On a 10+ you’re gone. ✴On a 7–9 you can stay or go, but if you go it costs you: leave something behind or take something with you, the GM will tell you what.
+When you're in too deep and need a way out, name your escape route and roll+DEX. ✴On a 10+ you're gone. ✴On a 7–9 you can stay or go, but if you go it costs you: leave something behind or take something with you, the GM will tell you what.

 ### Disguise

-When you have time and materials you can create a disguise that will fool anyone into thinking you’re another creature of about the same size and shape.
-Your actions can give you away but your appearance won’t.
+When you have time and materials you can create a disguise that will fool anyone into thinking you're another creature of about the same size and shape.
+Your actions can give you away but your appearance won't.

 ---

 Your disguise covers your appearance and any basics like accents and limps.
-It doesn’t grant you any special knowledge of the target, so if someone asks you what your favorite color is you’d better think fast.
+It doesn't grant you any special knowledge of the target, so if someone asks you what your favorite color is you'd better think fast.
 Defying danger with CHA is a common part of maintaining a disguise.

 ### Heist

 When you take time to make a plan to steal something, name the thing you want to steal and ask the GM these questions.
 When acting on the answers you and your allies take +1 forward.

-- Who will notice it’s missing?
+- Who will notice it's missing?
-- What’s its most powerful defense?
+- What's its most powerful defense?
 - Who will come after it?
 - Who else wants it?